BasitKorede/my-professional-portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Hello Microverse

-> A basic hello microverse project to test our knowledege on the use of linters.
+# MY PROFESSIONAL PORTFOLIO

+> A portfolio project with comprise and test student knwoledge on HTML, Css, and Javascript.
+Also it servers as a personal portfolio  .

 ## Built With

 - HTML
+ - Semantic HTML
+ - HTML Forms

+- Css
+- positioning
+- PSuedo Classes

 - Frameworks
 - Technologies used